How to Become an Engineering Manager - Education & Certifications

 Boise State University

-Boise State University offers a 100 percent online master of business administration program with an emphasis in construction management equipping students with the necessary skills and credibility they need to rise as leaders in engineering, architecture, or construction industries.
+Boise State University offers a 100 percent online master of business administration program emphasizing construction management equipping students with the necessary skills and credibility they need to rise as leaders in engineering, architecture, or construction industries.
 Apart from gaining in-demand business expertise, students will develop effective strategies that will help them in successfully managing construction projects and teams.

 Consisting of 49 credits, the program includes courses such as leadership in architecture, engineering, and construction; architecture, engineering, and construction project management; architecture, engineering, and construction company management; legal issues in business; and corporate finance.